-Our summary focuses on the issues likely to affect you, your family and your business.
+Our summary focuses on the tax measures which may affect you, your family and your business.
 To help you decipher what was said we have included our own comments.
-If you have any questions please do not hesitate to contact us for advice.
+If you have any questions please contact us for advice.

 Main Budget tax proposals

-Click here to read our summary of the Budget 2014
+Click here to read our summary of the Spring Budget 2020.